 Rodrigo Borgia may be, essentially, the pope as a mob boss, but he loves his children.
 To a fault, in fact.
 His physical affection for his mistresses is a bit more changeable, but it's clear that he cares deeply for both Vanozza (the mother of his children) and Giulia (his current lover).

-In an antagonistic subversion, (She isn't 'evil' per se, it's more her avaricious brother, but she is still on the 'bad' side of the series by opposing the Borgia papal powers) Catherine Sforda cares deeply for her only son, but even more deeply for her people.
+In an antagonistic subversion, (she isn't 'evil' per se, it's more her avaricious brother, but she is still on the 'bad' side of the series by opposing the Borgia papal states) Catherine Sforda cares deeply for her only son, but even more deeply for her people.
 When she is besieged by Juan Borgia and he tortures and threatens to kill her son if she does not lower the gates, she is at first conflicted, and wavers between surrendering and fighting while receiving counsel from her lieutenants.
 In the end she memorably hikes her skirt at Juan and defiantly tells him she may lose her son but she can always have another, and he has far more to lose by going through with the act than she does.
 Her son seems to both despise and respect her for this as their love for one another cools, but does not dissipate entirely.

 Breaking Bad: A recurring theme.
 Walter himself is a villain precisely because he has loved ones.
 The Salamanca family is seemingly completely devoid of any morality at all beyond devotion to family.
 Mike will kill anyone without batting an eyelash but is a doting grandfather.
 Even Lydia worries less about actually dying than that her daughter will think she abandoned her if she just disappears. note Although in many cases, the loved ones would probably be far better off if their providers weren't involved in the drug world to begin with.

 If you hurt the Mayor or Faith, expect the other to come looking for you.
+The Mayor also loved his late wife Edna May.

 Spike genuinely loved and cared for Drusilla, in stark contrast to Angelus, Darla, and Drusilla herself.
 Indeed his Establishing Character Moment has him instantly switch from threatening his future mooks to worrying about whether Drusilla is cold after she had wandered into the room.